How Can An Education Program In The US Help Me Get A Work Visa Following Graduation?

 Do your research and homework very thoroughly.
 In some schools, the admissions departments function more like marketers and recruiters (i.e., sales people) than advisors.
 Their interest is attracting students to bring revenue into the schools – and sometimes that may lead to inflated promises or suggestions as to what the school’s programs really will do for you.

 If you are pursuing a very specialized occupation and one that does not require a bachelor’s degree, it will be harder to obtain immigration status based on your education in that field, than if you were to obtain a more ‘traditional’ degree in a field involving science, technology or math.
+You can start your tutorial class with an online A-Level Law tutors for your Cambridge International Examination.
 You may need to gain whatever experience you can in the field, before you can reach a level where you have sufficient ‘credentials’ to qualify for immigration on the basis of your profession.
 From an immigration standpoint, gaining actual work experience (building your resume and building connections, creating networks, etc.) may prove to be much more valuable than paying for more classes in the US.

 Contact an experienced immigration attorney to help you with your specific immigration needs regarding education and employment.